 Together with our amazing campaigners we have been able to make a difference to the lives of people with motor neurone disease, their families and carers.
 Here are some of our campaigning successes over the last few years.

-Get MND On The List Campaign
+Get MND on the List

 At the height of the COVID19 crisis, the MND Association launched the #GetMNDOnTheList campaign.
 The government created a list of extremely vulnerable persons designed to better shield and protect those with certain conditions during the COVID-19 outbreak.
 Those on the list were granted certain protective measures such as priority access to supermarket deliveries.
 This list did not include people living with MND.